soulwing/tnm4j/README.md

 Often, in creating network management applications you will write code that simply needs to collect and record information from many different SNMP agents.
 An `SnmpCompletionService` can be used to simplify this work.
-The completion service provides provides a `submit` to which you can submit `SnmpOperation` object instances for asynchronous execution.
+The completion service provides provides a `submit` method to which you can submit `SnmpOperation` object instances for asynchronous execution.
 The service has a queue like interface that you can use to retrieve `SnmpEvent` objects for completed operations, in either a blocking on non-blocking manner.

 In addition to the methods such as `getNext` and `asyncGetNext` that directly execute SNMP operations, `SnmpContext` provides factory methods that create `SnmpOperation` objects.
 An operation object provides two overloads of its `invoke` method, providing for either synchronous or asynchronous execution.
 You can create operation objects for operations you wish to perform, and delegate the handling of the callback.  `SnmpCompletionService` is designed around this concept.

 Suppose we wanted to collect *sysName* and *sysUpTime* from many different network devices.
 Here's an example of how we might accomplish this using a